Hasanlu Lovers: Controversy

 Some researchers argue sensationalism about the Hasanlu Lovers, and other potential examples of non-heteronormative behaviours in the past are problematic.
 The two skeletons received their sobriquet 'Hasanlu Lovers' due to the intimate position they were found in.
 Before the skeletons were subjected to DNA analysis one skeleton was thought to be male and the other female.
-Muscarella, an archaeologist who was heavily invested in the discoveries made at Hasanlu, states, "I knew at first sight who was the female," in reference to the two skeletons.
-However, the team from the University of Pennsylvania, assessed that the right skeleton was likely male due to its morphology.
+Oscar Muscarella, who was co-director of excavations at Hasanlu in the 1960s, states, "I knew at first sight who was the female," in reference to the two skeletons.
+However, the team from the University of Pennsylvania assessed that the right skeleton was likely male due to its morphology.
 The left skeleton had less clear osteological indicators, but was later identified to be male through DNA analysis.
 Limitations of osteological sex assessments as noted by one author is that there are many times when the biological sex can not be certain, and that these tests do not reveal anything about the culturally-constructed gender.

-Reasons for expecting the skeletons to be heteronormative couple, as Killgrove and Geller explain, is because we are encultured to see this representation.
-Projecting contemporary assumptions about sex, gender, and sexuality onto the past can be problematic, states Geller.
-Finally, the true relationship between the two skeletons is unknown and remains up to speculation.
+Reasons for expecting the skeletons to be a heteronormative couple, as Killgrove and Geller explain, are because modern society is primed by culture to see this representation.
+Geller states that projecting contemporary assumptions about sex, gender, and sexuality onto the past can be problematic, and that the true relationship between the two skeletons is unknown and remains up to speculation, despite the implications that may be drawn from their seemingly intimate pose.